 What is concerning is that these sites also often have good domain authority, which you think Google would rectify.

 Are you starting to get an idea of the minefield that you are faced with when looking for quality backlinks?
 Don’t just submit your site to any directory.
 Even if it’s cheap.
 You just don’t know what you are financing.

 Reviews & Service Provider Websites

-Another relatively easy win for gaining backlinks are review and service provider websites such as Clutch.co.
+Another relatively easy win for gaining backlinks is review and service provider websites such as Clutch.co.

 These websites are a variation of the directory sites mentioned above, except they only really provide good levels of traffic and enquiries if you manage to get existing clients to post positive reviews for your company on that site.

 Review websites will often let you create a profile for your company for free which will include the following details:

 - Company address and contact details